mu-ni/memo/bq/a.md

 1. Why amazon?
-    * greatest company, thousands of customers, very attractive for every engineer
+    * greatest company, thousands of customers, attractive for every engineer
-    * the culture of Amazon attracts me a lot(be owners and innovators) willing to take risks, sometimes failure is necessary for innovations
+    * the culture of Amazon attracts me a lot, learned 14 principles, agree with it (be owners and innovators)
-    * many talented engineers are working here, work with them, improve my self
+    * many talented engineers are working here, work with them develop to better products together, improve my self

-2. Why this position in Vancouver/why this role in this company in this specific area
+2. Why this position?
     * aws(Amazon S3 - Simple Storage Service) in my previous project
-      developer friendly API, easy to develop, maintain and monitor curious about how it works, interested in AWS
-    * already worked in BJ 4 years, learnd a lot, It's time to try sth more challenging
+      friendly API, clear monitor UI
+      interested in how it works
     * hiring event, I immediately decided to participate and complete the OA the next day

-3. How about the OA
-    not too difficult for me, join the weekly contest every week

 * Amazon culture
 Our Leadership Principles empower us to